Andrettin/Wyrmsun/readme.txt

 * Maps
 - Added two rafts to the "Time for Decisions" map, to allow reaching two gold deposits near a coast in a more practical way.
 - Added four rafts to the "Looking Upwards" map.
+- Improvements to the Cavern of Flames map.

 * Terrain
 - Volcanic craters now spit flaming rocks and miasma (except in The Wyrm quest).